-When it comes to keeping your air conditioner running efficiently, one of the most important things you can do is change the air filter regularly.
-A clogged filter forces the air conditioner to work harder to keep the house cool, leading to more frequent repairs and ultimately shortening the life of the unit.
+When it comes to keeping your air conditioner running efficiently, one of the most important things you can do is change the filter regularly.
+A clogged filter forces the air conditioner to work harder to keep the house cool, leading to more frequent repairs and a shorter lifespan for the unit.
+Not only will this require you to pay for a unit to be repaired, but you may even have to replace it before its normal 10-15 year lifespan.
 Fortunately, there are many ways to keep your air conditioner running efficiently for longer.

-A clear sign that the AC filter needs to be replaced is when the back of the unit is too hot.
+If the filter is heavily soiled, you may feel warm air coming out the back of the unit.
 As a result of the buildup, a dirty filter will also cause poor cold air flow in the air conditioning system.
 That cold air will be trapped inside the air conditioner, causing ice to form on your coils.
 Once that happens, the air conditioner will freeze and stop working.